websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-low-code-applications/creating-a-standard-application.md

 # Creating a Standard Application

-To create applications based on a custom object: create the object, create at least one form view, create at least one table view, and deploy the application.
+To create applications based on a custom object takes four steps: create the object, create at least one form view, create at least one table view, and deploy the application.

 * [Creating a Custom Object](#creating-a-custom-object)
 * [Creating Form Views](#creating-form-views)
 * [Creating Table Views](#creating-table-views)
 * [Deploying the Application](#deploying-the-application)

-Here we'll create two simple time off management applications with App Builder, backed by a custom object called Time Off Request.
-The first application will be a Time Off Requester widget that just shows an Add Request form.
-The application's users will fill out this form when they want to request time off.
+Here you'll create two simple time off management applications with App Builder, backed by a custom object called Time Off Request.
+The first application is a Time Off Requester widget that just shows an Add Request form.
+Users fill out this form when they want to request time off.
 The second application is a Time Off Management application deployed to the Product Menu, where administrative Users can see and manage the Time Off Requests.

 ## Creating a Custom Object

-Create the Time Off Request custom object:

 1. Open the Applications Menu (![Applications Menu](../../images/icon-applications-menu.png)) and navigate to Control Panel &rarr; App Builder &rarr; Custom Objects.